Nish60220110anth/RecursiveDesParser/README.md

 > For non supported platforms , output is produced but not in correct format

 ### Why some platforms not supported ?
-> Because as input for the rogram is taken from the file which may be created in any os
+> Because as input for the program is taken from the file which may be created in any os
 >
 > Internally program removes every new line character (newline is allowed for readability).
 >
 > But if input doesn't contain any newline, then this program has not restriction

 ### For rust developers
-> `production` profile is used for less  binary size
+> `production` profile is used for low  binary size
-> Tool chain used in release
+> Tool-chain used in release

 *stable-x86_64-pc-windows-msvc (default)*